3 factors behind carbon monoxide exposure

 - Regulatory gaps regarding oversight of carbon monoxide-producing equipment and installations.
 This is partly due to the nature of the equipment and the hazard itself; the issues cross a number of jurisdictional boundaries and can be lost when jurisdiction changes between different regulatory bodies.

-- There is a lack of availability of certified workers and inspectors in remote communities.
+- Lack of availability of certified workers and inspectors in remote communities.
 This may lead to increased risks for individuals living in these areas.

 At the end of the workshop, 17 recommendations were made to address the factors identified in the fault tree.
 The recommendations will largely address the lack of knowledge regarding carbon monoxide hazards, investigate improvements towards oversight and enforcement, and improve remote community support.